 To start I chose the warm scallop mousse with salad of spring vegetables and lemon butter sauce.
 The mousse looked like a big ball of mozzarella and had a really light and fluffy consistency.
 It had a subtle flavour of delicious scallop which complimented the strong lemony butter sauce.
 It was a very delicate and well balanced starter.

 Although my gentleman companion’s starter of Morteau sausage with potato and grain mustard might not win any gastronomic awards, it certainly was very tasty.
 The rich meaty sausage was the main flavour present and the buttery mashed potato and mustard sauce were very pleasant companions.
 Simple but enjoyable.

 My main course of slow cooked blade of beef with Madeira jus and pommes purée followed suit in terms of simplicity; perhaps I’d expected something slightly more extravagant from a Michelin starred restaurant.
-That said, it was one of the finest pieces of slow cooked beef I’ve ever eaten.
+That said, it was one of the finest pieces of slow cooked beef I’ve eaten.
 The sauce was so thick and rich it was heavenly and the beef so tender it fell apart when touched.
-If you’re going to keep it simple then make sure it’s amazing, and this dish was certainly that.

 My gentleman companion thoroughly enjoyed his roast cod fillet with white beans purée, seared squid and foie gras vinaigrette.
 The cod was cooked well and the squid added a slightly chewy texture but the foie gras vinaigrette was slightly lost.